 Find funding for your project

-So if you were considering applying for funding from us, here are some suggestions for other ways to get support for your project.
+In the meantime, if you're thinking about applying for funding from us or other funders, here are some suggestions for other ways to get support for your project.

 Jump to the list of funding networks and information

 Before you approach anyone about funding or donations, be clear about what impact their support will have.
 Rather than get lost in the detail of what their money will pay for, explain how it will make a difference.

 Funders and supporters love to know how their money has made a difference!